Extreme Hardship and the 601 Waiver: Can I Avoid Deportation?

 Questions About Extreme Hardship and the 601 Waiver?
 Contact an Attorney

-Although limited, there are ways to avoid deportation, such as an extreme hardship.
+Although limited, an extreme hardship can be a way to avoid deportation.
 To submit this claim, it's necessary to file a 601 waiver.
-If you believe your deportation would cause extreme hardship for a qualifying relative, it's a good idea to contact a local immigration attorney to help you file the necessary paperwork and evidence for a 601 waiver.
+If you believe your deportation would cause extreme hardship for a qualifying relative, it's a good idea to contact a local immigration attorney.
+They can help you file the necessary paperwork and evidence for a 601 waiver.